 The Town of Rimbey functions as a small urban community within the larger central Alberta Region.
-The Town of Rimbey recognizes the need for cooperative intermunicipal and regional planning as decisions made by the Town and surrounding communities affect and influence one another.
+Decisions made by the Town and surrounding communities affect and influence one another.
 Some of the prominent planning issues include potential conflicts between urban and rural land uses in proximity to one another and coordinating infrastructure and services.
 Positive relations, achieved through communication and consultation between neighbouring communities can provide many opportunities to share resources, achieve economic development goals and reduce the costs of providing services.